 - The cream cheese, mascarpone, and heavy cream / whipping cream all need to be high in fat.
 Using the low-fat version may result in a thinner frosting since it contains more water

-- Make sure you read my Expert tips section above to maximize your success.
-A short recipe alone is not able to cover all the necessary details, and science behind baking.
+- Make sure you read my Expert Tips section above to maximize your success.
+A short recipe alone cannot cover all the necessary details and science behind baking.

 Jayne